Whether you are peak bound or park bound, the best dog backpack can be very handy for you and your dog.

 - Ace wrap

 Sable is an independent hiker and is rarely ever found on a leash.
 However, due to laws and regulations, a long piece of paracord is always found coiled in her pack.
 Paracord can work as a compact leash and can aid in times of peril.
 A sling, tourniquet, and even pulley system can be the difference between life and death, and all achievable through the proper use of paracord.
-Additionally, a lightweight climbing rated carabiner is attached for quick clipping and releasing, along with an added measure of utility should Sable need a hoist.
+Additionally, a built in waste bag and lightweight climbing rated carabiner is attached for quick clipping and releasing, along with an added measure of utility should Sable need a hoist.

 A collapsible water dish is often forgotten but makes life much easier when the stream is far and you need to pour your pup some water.
 To keep weight down and make use of our own waste, a simple plastic sandwich bag is always found in Sable’s pack; as rolling the edges down creates a perfect lightweight water or food dish.
 Her water is also stored in her pack by means of two 12 ounce water bladders.
 The bladder is preferred in a dog’s pack because it forms around their body much better, and can be compacted when empty.
 The food she carries is stored in two sandwich bags, zipped shut.